Here’s how to draw an easy airplane that carries just a couple of passengers, instead of your average jumbo jet. They have a lot of shapes in common.

 With a bit of alteration, this could be turned into one of those vintage fighter planes, or perhaps like the one Amelia Earhart flew back in her day.
 A little bit of detailing added to the wings and body will always give any plane an extra cool look!

-- How to Draw an Easy Airplane (click for a PDF)
+Materials for How to Draw an Easy Airplane

 Time needed: 45 minutes.